Don’t Just Do Something, Sit There!

 In helping others, I know I am helping myself.
 And with Mindful Command® I’m able to sustain this through the inevitable cycle of dark and light.

-This blog is adapted from a talk I gave for purpose-driven entrepreneurs at this year’s Happy Startup Summercamp
+This blog is adapted from a talk I gave in 2018 to purpose-driven entrepreneurs at the Happy Startup Summercamp